kahing/catfs/README.md

 Catfs is ALPHA software.
 Don't use this if you value your data.

+Entire file is cached if it's open for read, even if nothing is actually read.

+Data is first written to the cache and the entire file is always written back to the original filesystem on `close()`, so effectively it's a write-through cache.
+Note that even changing one byte will cause the entire file to be re-written.

 Paging in/writeback are done in background threads.
 All other requests are serviced on the same thread, so many operations could block each other.

-Data is always written back to the original filesystem on `flush()`, so effectively it's a write-through cache.

 Data is never evicted from cache even when local filesystem is full.